-Then there were the medical examinations.
-When there were indications of illness, the doctors wrote a letter on the person’s coat with chalk and sent them for additional exams.
+Then, there were the medical examinations.
+When there were indications of illness, doctors wrote a letter on the person’s coat with chalk and sent them for additional exams.

 More exhaustive examinations were conducted if a serious disease was diagnosed.
 In such cases, the migrants were banned from entering the United States and were sent back.
 Many stayed on the island for over a week until they heard the verdict on their case.

-The doctors worked in groups of two and used the “six-second” system.
-At the time, it was considered that an experienced specialist could determine the overall health condition of an individual after examining him for just six seconds.
-If everything was OK, as happened in most cases, the migrants would be handed the coveted paper allowing them to stay.
+Doctors worked in groups of two and used the “six-second” system.
+At the time, it was perceived that an experienced specialist could determine the overall health condition of an individual after examining him for a mere six seconds.
+If everything seemed sufficient, as happened in most cases, the migrants would be handed the coveted paper allowing them to stay.

 Ellis Island: The first migrant station

 Ellis Island stopped being the first immigration point for New York in 1954.
 It is estimated that a total of 20 million people passed through the island during its operation.
-It is also estimated that about 40 percent of all current U.S. citizens had at least one of their ancestors go through Ellis Island.
+It is also estimated that about 40 percent of all current U.S. citizens had at least one ancestor who went through Ellis Island.

 After Ellis Island closed off its immigration center, prospective migrants to the United States went through their respective consulates for migration procedures.
 Now, Ellis Island has been completely restored and functions as a museum, which recounts the immigrant experience.